emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 Stillness.

 The moment of truth was upon me.
-Did two hours of my life just morph into three seconds?
+Did two hours of my life just collapse into three seconds?

 All I had to do was open one Excel file to find out...